 I think on the subject of that heart-warming ending, that leads me on very nicely to why this film really struck a cord with me, and I think it’s because it feels somewhat personal for me due to being able to relate to his story to a degree.
 Thankfully, I’ve never suffered a brutal attack in the way that Mark Hogancamp did, but I did find that certain events in his life are very interchangeable with my own, to the point where my story doesn’t feel all that dissimilar from his in a way.

 And I guess that leads me on very nicely to the themes that run throughout this film, because I think much like Green Book that I reviewed last week, this feels like a very timely film in today’s age due to the central theme of allowing yourself to be whoever you want to be and not being afraid to be different, which again is probably another reason why this film has struck such a cord with me because I left the cinema feeling my heart warmed to the knowledge that it’s okay to be who I am and to just do my own thing really, much like Mark Hogancamp does himself I think, and it’s safe to say that’s a very positive message to send out to people indeed.

-Overall then, I would say that this is a very disappointing film for me, and I can safely say that I wouldn’t watch this film again if I had the chance sadly.
-Controversial as it might sound though, I did actually like the third one, and I did think it was somewhat of an improvement as well.
-But that review is for another time, as for now I shall draw this article to a close.
-I do very much hope that you enjoyed it, if you did then please do give it a like as I really appreciate it.
-And if you have any thoughts that you wish to share on this film, then please do feel free to leave them down in the comments section below as I would love to hear from you.
+And I think that’s a very fitting place to end this review, I do very much hope that you enjoyed it, if you did then please do be sure to give it a like as I really appreciate it.
+And if you have any thoughts that you wish to share on this film, then please do be sure to leave them down in the comments section below as I would love to hear from you.
 But apart from that until next time, thanks for reading.